History

 You can purchase the drive for installation yourself, but Mac Upgrades cannot provide instructions or support for the install process.

-The Mac mini uses a SATA laptop 2.5" hard drive for its internal storage.
-This means that they have a much lower capacity, and higher cost, than those for a normal desktop computer.
+The Mac mini uses a SATA laptop 2.5" hard drive or SSD for its internal

 You can also fit an additional hard drive or SSD into Mac minis.
 Earlier